 Repeat the drilling for each hole you need.

-Step 5: Use your glue dots to secure your pictures to the frame.
+5. Use your glue dots to secure your pictures to the frame.

 The key here is to again, make sure your picture is level before you completely secure it to the frame.

 The glue dots are very sticky and don't allow for a lot of wiggle room, so it may be a good idea to line up a piece of lined paper behind the frame to help you line the edges of your picture.

 As you begin to hang, mark your holes on the wall, but make sure your frame is level.

 If you are hanging more than one frame like I did, make sure each frame is level in your grid, too.